caffeinaholics/Login/Contributing.md

 Do you want to contribute to the Caffeineaholics/Login ??
 Join Caffeinoholics org ..
-IT  is a volunteer effort.
+It is a volunteer effort.
 We encourage you to pitch in and join the team!

 Do you have questions??
 Ask any question  in discord.
 Thanks!

-CAFFEINEAHOLICS!
-Team!
+THE CAFFEINEAHOLICS TEAM!!